-Maggie is initially fearful of human, but loves dogs and is quietly respectful of kitties.
+Maggie is initially fearful of humans, but loves dogs.
 She need only see other dogs getting their human's love an affection to trust in that person.
 And from there, she will take her cues from the other dog.
 She's content to follow their lead and after observing for awhile, she seeks human attention, right alongside her dog friends.
 She is sweet and submissive -- and knows how to give kisses.

 We are looking for a patient and training-oriented adopter(s) to take Maggie into their home and let her get used to the idea of being a pet.
 A home with an existing social, confident dog would be an awesome.
 And what spoiled first dog wouldn't love a low-demand second dog who is willing to be a devoted follower?